 Diocese of Chicago

-After the Diocese of Chicago was formed in 1844, parish cemeteries were established in St. Joseph, Wilmette; St. Patrick, Everett (West Lake Forest); and St. Patrick, Mill Creek (Wadsworth).1844
+After the Diocese of Chicago was formed in 1844, parish cemeteries were established in St. Joseph, Wilmette; St. Patrick, Everett (Lake Forest); and St. Patrick, Mill Creek (Wadsworth).1844

 Bishop Van de Velde, Bishop Quarter’s successor, bought the first forty acres of present day Calvary Cemetery in 1851 for $20.00 an acre.
 On All Souls Day 1859, Bishop Duggan opened the new cemetery.
 The news story in the Chicago Daily Democrat relates the event: